 Get started on evaluating your company’s ERC eligibility

 While the ERC program ended for most businesses after Sept.
 30, 2021 (recovery startup businesses’ ERC credits ended after Dec.
-31, 2021), you can still retroactively claim the tax credit for three years from the quarter you filed your taxes.
-For example, if you filed your taxes in the fourth quarter of 2020, you have until the fourth quarter of 2023 to claim the ERC.
+31, 2021), you can still retroactively claim the tax credits for three years from April 15th of the succeeding year you filed your taxes.
+For example, if you filed your taxes during any quarter in 2020, you would have until April 15, 2024 (three years from April 15, 2021) to claim the ERC.
+If you filed your taxes during any quarter in 2021, you would have until April 15, 2025 (three years from April 15, 2022) to claim the ERC.
+In other words, you still have time to collect your ERC money.

 There are a variety of factors and details that go into evaluating your business’s eligibility for the ERC, including which quarters you’re eligible for, which payroll expenses and wages qualify, and much more.
 To ensure you get the maximum credit you are owed and aren’t leaving any money behind, our team of ERC experts can help assess your company’s eligibility.
 If you qualify, we’ll calculate your credit amounts and file your amended payroll returns with the IRS.
 And soon after, you'll reap the financial rewards of keeping employees on your payroll when the impact of the pandemic was working against you!